 Jesus is never impressed with our fleshly bravado such as Peter expressed in Matthew 26:35.
 Jesus knows our hearts better than we do (Matthew 9:4; Luke 9:47).
 But, even though He knows the ways we will fail Him, our Lord does not stop loving us or using us to further His message.
 Those rooster crowings must have haunted Peter for many years and may have helped him stay humble, watchful, and committed to his calling.
 Our past failures can be battle scars in our lives as well, propelling us toward greater devotion and stricter loyalty to Jesus when we recall how much we have been forgiven (see Luke 7:47).

 Recommended Resource: A Fragile Stone: The Emotional Life of Simon Peter by Michael Card

 More insights from your Bible study - Get Started with Logos Bible Software for Free!

 What does the rooster represent in Christianity?
-What can we learn from the life of Peter?
+Who was Peter in the Bible?

 Why did Jesus ask Peter "Do you love me?" three times?

 Why did Jesus say to Peter, “Get behind me Satan”?

 What is the significance of the rooster crowing in regards to Peter denying Jesus three times?